acoustep/acoutips/README.md

 * Option to make tool tip stick until an event is triggered.
 * Allow title attribute to be used for tool tip text - but let data-tip take priority if both exist.
 * Tidy up the code.
+* yPosition 'middle' to align in the middle.
 * Prettier default styling.
 * Needs to be browser tested.

+## Known Issues
+* xPosition: 'left' seems to go a little too far to the left.